 Bringing to life the instrument Victor Hugo called “the soul of the ship,” Alan Gurney writes a rich history of the most important navigational device of all time: the magnetic compass born out of the need for a reliable means of navigating the difficult sea routes.
 So indispensable to 16th-century seamen was this device that anyone found tempering with it had his hand pinned to the mast with a dagger.
 Though organized in loosely chronological order (with detours for particular people and events), the story begins with a modern maritime misadventure describing how when all the yacht’s high-tech navigational equipment failed, the crew had to rely on the stars.
 Covering a thousand years of ships, people, and events, Gurney’s story remains unfalteringly exciting and engaging.

 About Alan Gurney

-Alan Gurney is a yacht designer and photographer living in Suffolk, England.
+Alan Gurney is a former yacht designer and photographer living in Suffolk, England.
 His previous books include Compass and Race to the White Continent.

 Published by Random House Audio Dec 14, 2004| 432 Minutes| ISBN 9781415921784